CospanDesign/nysa/README.md

 * A flexible I/O peripheral expansion for a host.
   * This host can be a desktop computer a laptop an Android tablet or even a microcontroller
-* A platform to build interfaces to complex sensors.
+* A platform to build interfaces to complex sensors and algorithms.
   * Cameras
   * LCD screens
+  * Process data

 ##What Nysa is NOT: